 Tracy’s singing career started in the school choir where she enjoyed performing in Gilbert & Sullivan productions.
 She attended a Spinnaker ‘Learn to sing’ course in 2013, and loved it so much she joined the chorus.
 “Initially I didn’t think I’d be good enough,” she says, “but on my first visit I couldn’t stop smiling and I became determined to pass my audition.”
 Since then Tracy hasn’t looked back.
 “Spinnaker is a very special part of my life,” she explains.
 “Rehearsals are so much fun and I’ve made lots of lovely friends.
 We are one big happy family.”
-Tracy enjoys working as a Midday Supervisory Assistant and School Escort as well as spending time with her friends with a cappuccino and some cake!
+Tracy enjoys working as a School Escort as well as spending time with her friends with a cappuccino and some cake!

 Fundraising Team Coordinator